gemlink/multimasternode-manual/README.md

 thanks guys
 -----------------------------------------------------------------------------------------------------------------------------

-If You want to know more look on it:
+If You want to know more look here:

 [alis.is](https://github.com/alis-is)